EnginMemis/FlappyBirdAI/README.md

 # FlappyBirdAI

-This project is made to learn deep reinforcement learning. <\br>
+This project is made to learn deep reinforcement learning. </br>
 asd